 Notice there’s a star rating system for the plugins.
 You should always choose a plugin with at least 4 stars.
-There are other ways to determine how good a plugin is, and we’ll be talking about those in a future article.
+There are other ways to determine how good a plugin is, and we talk about them in this article.

 #3.
 Click “Install Now”

 You may or may not see the progress as your plugin is installed — sometimes it happens pretty fast.
-But when WordPress is finished installing it, you’ll see a screen that looks like this.
+But when WordPress is finished installing it, the Install button changes to Activate.

 You’ll notice two new items:

 - Database now appears in your left-hand navigation column.